deepchin/VisionLab/S7/README.md

 | Avg Pool        | 8           | 0       | 1      | 8             | 4       |     4    |        1       |          249          |          277          |     64     |        64        |                |
 | linear          |             |         |        |               |         |          |                |                       |                       |     64     |        10        | 650            |
 |                 |             |         |        |               |         |          |                |                       |                       |            | Total Parameters | 832970         |

+## Deployment

+The python notebook can be run as it is.The required libraries are imported in the notebook.

+Reference

+1- Embed latex in markdown - https://gist.github.com/a-rodin/fef3f543412d6e1ec5b6cf55bf197d7b